Mullion, Cornwall: Mullion Churchtown

 The main village of Mullion is situated in the north of the parish, approximately 65 metres (210') above sea level and about 1 mi inland of the coast which is to its west.
 The village sits at the end of two river valleys which run southwest from the village, descending steeply to meet the sea at Polurrian Cove and Mullion Cove.
 North of the village is a third river valley descending west to east and meeting the sea at Poldhu Cove.
 This river defines the boundary between Mullion and the neighbouring parish of Gunwalloe.
 The geology of this part of the parish consists mainly of Hornblende Schists, only changing to slate north of Poldhu Cove.
 The land around the village and on the upper slopes of the river valleys is mostly fertile land cultivated for arable crops and livestock grazing.
 The small hamlets of Trewoon and Meaver are situated about half a mile to the east of Mullion village.
 Today Mullion is the largest village on the Lizard Peninsula and is a centre for local services and amenities as well as a popular tourist destination.
 Mullion School is the local secondary school.

+There are three churches in the parish: the parish church of St Mellanus (Anglican); the RC church of St Michael; and a Methodist church.